-RIGHT TO DISCONNECT (to operate 6 months after Assent; for small business, 18 months after Assent)
+RIGHT TO DISCONNECT (to operate from 26 August 2024; from 26 August 2025 for small business)

 A new right, inserted at the last hour of Senate debates, will now give employees the right to refuse to monitor, read or respond to contact (or attempted contact) from an employer outside of their working hours - unless that refusal is unreasonable.
 The right also extends to contact (or attempted contact) outside of the employee's working hours from a third party if work related (for example, from customers or clients).